-- i. (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of Property, Plant and Equipment. - (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of 3 years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) According to the information and explanations given to us and the records of the Company examined by us, the Company does not own any immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee), as disclosed in Note 4 to the Ind AS financial statements.
-Therefore, the provisions of Clause 3(i)(c) of the said Order are not applicable to the Company. - (d) The Company has chosen cost model for its Property, Plant and Equipment (including Right-of-Use assets) and intangible assets.
-Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right-of-Use assets) or intangible assets does not arise. - (e) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in its financial statements does not arise. - ii. (a) The physical verification of inventory has been conducted at reasonable intervals by the management during the year and, in our opinion, the coverage and procedure of such verification by the management is appropriate.
+- i. (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of Property, Plant and Equipment. - (B) According to the information and explanations given to us and the records of the Company examined by us, the Company does not have any Intangible assets and accordingly, reporting under this Clause is not applicable. - (b) The Property, Plant and Equipment are physically verified by the Management according to a phased programme designed to cover all the items over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, a portion of the Property, Plant and Equipment has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) According to the information and explanations given to us and the records of the Company examined by us, the Company does not own any immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) as disclosed in Note 4 to the financial statements.
+Therefore, the provisions of clause 3(i)(c) of the Order are not applicable to the Company. - (d) The Company has chosen cost model for its Property, Plant and Equipment (including Right of Use assets) and intangible assets.
+Consequently, the question of our commenting on whether the revaluation is based on the valuation by a Registered Valuer, or specifying the amount of change, if the change is 10% or more in the aggregate of the net carrying value of each class of Property, Plant and Equipment (including Right of Use assets) or intangible assets does not arise. - (e) Based on the information and explanations furnished to us, no proceedings have been initiated on or are pending against the Company for holding benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) (formerly the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)) and Rules made thereunder, and therefore the question of our commenting on whether the Company has appropriately disclosed the details in its financial statements does not arise. - ii. (a) The physical verification of inventory has been conducted at reasonable intervals by the Management during the year and, in our opinion, the coverage and procedure of such verification by Management is appropriate.
 The discrepancies noticed on physical verification of inventory as compared to book records were not 10% or more in aggregate for each class of inventory. - (b) During the year, the Company has been sanctioned working capital limits in excess of INR 5 crores, in aggregate, from banks on the basis of security of current assets.
-The Company has filed revised quarterly returns or statements with such banks, which are in agreement with the unaudited books of account (Also refer note 40.03 to the Ind AS financial statements). - iii. (a) The Company has made investments in mutual funds.
-However the Company has not granted any secured/ unsecured loans/advances in nature of loans, or stood guarantee, or provided security to any parties during the year. - (b) In respect of the aforesaid investments, the terms and conditions under which such investments were made are not prejudicial to the Company's interest. - (c) In respect of the loans, the schedule of repayment of principal and payment of interest has been stipulated, and the parties are repaying the principal amounts, as stipulated, and are also regular in payment of interest as applicable. - (d) In respect of the loans, there is no amount which is overdue for more than ninety days. - (e) There were no loans which fell due during the year and were renewed or extended.
-Further, no fresh loans were granted to same parties to settle the existing overdue loans. - iv.
-The Company has not granted any loans or made any investments or provided any guarantees or security to the parties covered under Sections 185 and 186.
-Therefore, the reporting under Clause 3(iv) of the Order are not applicable to the Company.
+The Company has filed revised quarterly returns or statements with such banks, which are in agreement with the unaudited books of account (Also refer note 39.03 to the financial statements). - iii. (a) The Company has made investments in mutual funds.
+However, the Company has not granted any secured or unsecured loans or advances in nature of loans, or stood guarantee, or provided security to any parties during the year. - (b) In respect of the aforesaid investments, the terms and conditions under which such investments were made are not prejudicial to the Company's interest. - (c) In respect of the loans, the schedule of repayment of principal and payment of interest has been stipulated, and the parties are repaying the principal amounts, as stipulated, and are also regular in payment of interest as applicable.